Mexican union urges U.S. labor complaint at BBB auto-parts plant | Law-Order

 Mexican union urges U.S. labor complaint at BBB auto-parts plant

+BBB, a privately held Alabama-based company which refurbishes car parts, did not immediately reply to a request for comment.
+A representative for CTM, a powerful union that holds the BBB contract and many more across Mexico's autos sector, said the group follows strict voting protocols and was not formally informed of worker complaints at BBB.

-Such contract votes by union members are required under a labor reform that underpins the USMCA and is geared at wiping out the once widespread practice of deals struck between companies and business-friendly unions behind workers' backs.
-The petition noted various procedural flaws: The vote tally exceeded the number of workers; the ballots were not numbered; neutral observers were absent; workers were not given copies of their contracts until voting day.
+Such contract votes by union members are required under a labor reform that underpins the USMCA, and are geared at wiping out the once widespread practice of deals struck behind workers' backs between companies and business-friendly unions.
+The petition, co-signed by the Rethink Trade program at the American Economic Liberties Project, a U.S. non-profit, noted various procedural flaws: The vote tally exceeded the number of workers; the ballots were not numbered; neutral observers were absent; workers were not given copies of their contract until voting day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)